 The workbench in this case study uses a transformation that takes the questionnaire domain as input and outputs a tree structure in the XHTML domain that is included with IDW.
 The resulting XHTML tree is then passed on to a second transformation that knows how to transform such trees to text.
 The result of this transformation is finally passed to a file generator defined with the DSL for creating files and folders with the result that the text is saved to files on disk.
 To generate the DROOLS files a similar transformation chain is executed but with the difference that both the DROOLS domain and its transformation to text had to be developed for the project.

+Some kind of summary?
+Use of the DSL?
+Customers happy?
+Any closing words?